brownsarahm/urlfwd/docs/source/index.md

 ```

 1. Install with `pip install git+https://github.com/brownsarahm/urlfwd.git`
-1. Create a folder for your url forwarding (eg if you're using `owner` github org or user to hoste `mkdir owner.github.io`) and `cd` in
+1. Create a folder for your url forwarding (eg if you're using `owner` github org or user to host: `mkdir owner.github.io`) and `cd` in
 1. Run `urlfwd init --usegit` (omit `--usegit` if you will not use git)
 1. (optional) Run `urlfwd config`
 1. use `urlfwd add -c` and follow the prompts or ommit `-c` to not commit and push
+1. (if using github) [create a repo](https://github.com/new) with the same name.
+It can be public or private, but do not add any template or files.
+1. (if using github) Follow the github  instructions to "or push an existing repository from the command line" from your new repo
-1. Periodically update your local install and run `urlfwd deploy --update`
+1. (if using github) Periodically update your local install and run `urlfwd deploy --update`

 ## Usage modes